Child abuse and neglect negatively affect many children and their families, and appropriate professional responses and services are often lacking.

-The 9-credit Child Advocacy Studies certificate focuses on interdisciplinary, ethical, realistic, and culturally sensitive content that provides professionals working with children a foundation for responding to child maltreatment.
+The 9-credit Child Advocacy Studies certificate provides students with the knowledge necessary to prevent, identify, and appropriately respond to situations involving child abuse and neglect.
 Students will learn about the various disciplinary responses to child maltreatment and will develop a multidisciplinary understanding of the most effective responses.

-CAST is recommended for any student considering post-graduation employment with a child protection agency or those students wishing to work with children or families in any professional capacity.
+Child Advocacy Studies Training (CAST) is recommended for any student considering post-graduation employment with a child protection agency or for students wishing to work with children or families in any professional capacity.

 CAS/PSY 301 PERSPECTIVES ON CHILD ABUSE AND ADVOCACY